Table of contents

 Software Engineering: A Practitioner’s Approach - Pressman Roger S. Pressman p.
 119, Chapter 5

-The client is used to his business rules and his needs, he deals with it daily and probably teaches others as well, software is made to solve common problems.
-It turns into a problem when the client doesn’t understand it, and is not hard to see documentation written like “this page is going to show the list of users”.
-Step back for one minute, can you see anything wrong?
+The client is used to his business rules and his needs.
+He deals with them daily and probably teaches others as well.
+Software is made to solve common problems.
+It turns into a problem when the client doesn’t understand it, and it is not hard to see documentation written like “this page is going to show the list of users”.
+Step back for one minute.
+Can you see anything wrong?
 I can imagine at least the following questions:

-- Should we paginate the result?
+- Should we paginate the results?
 If yes, how many users should we display by default, maybe 10?
 20?

-Programmers also have their debit on this, usually the normal approach is to jump right into the code before fully understanding the problem.
+Programmers also have their share of responsibility in this.
+Usually, the normal approach is to jump right into the code before fully understanding the problem.

 Designing and building computer software is challenging, creative, and just plain fun.
 In fact, building software is so compelling that many software developers want to jump right in before they have a clear understanding of what is needed.